github/docs/content/education/manage-coursework-with-github-classroom/teach-with-github-classroom/create-an-individual-assignment.md

 ### Creating a pull request for feedback

-{% data reusables.classroom.you-can-create-a-pull-request-for-feedback %}
+{% data reusables.classroom.you-can-create-a-pull-request-for-feedback %} For more information on leaving feedbacks in a pull request, see "[AUTOTITLE](/education/manage-coursework-with-github-classroom/teach-with-github-classroom/leave-feedback-with-pull-requests)".

 {% data reusables.classroom.assignments-guide-create-review-pull-request %}

 {% data reusables.classroom.assignments-guide-click-create-assignment-button %}

-{% note %}

-**Note:** For more information on how to leave feedbacks for your student in a special pull request within a repository for an assignment, see "[AUTOTITLE](/education/manage-coursework-with-github-classroom/teach-with-github-classroom/leave-feedback-with-pull-requests)".

-{% endnote %}

 ## Inviting students to an assignment